LASIK / IntraLASIK

 - IntraLASIK flaps result in less symptoms of dry eye.

-A successful LASIK procedure begins with a thorough patient consultation with numerous supporting investigations.
+A successful LASIK eye surgery begins with a thorough patient consultation with numerous supporting investigations.
 As this is considered so important, all consultations at Centre for Sight are performed by a Fellowship trained consultant – no compromise.

 During consultation, general information will be gathered about your eyes.
-Information will also be sought about your lifestyle: your history of glasses and contact lens wear, physical activities you participate in, your visual needs and how you expect your life to change after the LASIK procedure.
+Information will also be sought about your lifestyle: your history of glasses and contact lens wear, physical activities you participate in, your visual needs and how you expect your life to change after LASIK eye surgery.

 “All our consultations are performed by a surgeon, no compromise!”